25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Couscous Tfaya: The Friday Tradition

 Hand-rolled semolina gets steamed multiple times over a bubbling stew, creating fluffy grains that soak up all the flavors.
 The traditional seven-vegetable version includes zucchini, carrot, pumpkin, cabbage, turnip, and chickpeas, topped with tfaya—caramelized onions mixed with raisins.
 This represents one of the most important traditional Moroccan dishes, served every Friday after prayers as a communal lunch.
+It is a truly authentic must-try Moroccan food.

 Most restaurants serve couscous on Fridays, though some offer it daily.
 Request the broth on the side to control moisture levels, and ask “sans viande” for a vegetarian version.
 This budget to mid-range dish showcases the communal spirit of Moroccan cultural traditions.